 Fertilizer recommendations should be based on annual soil test results.
 In absence of soil test results, the recommended N-P-K application rates are 50-100-150 pounds per acre broadcast in the spring of every year before spear emergence.

 Weed control can be achieved with a good crop rotation system, herbicides, and straw mulch.
-Several preplant and post emergence herbicides are available for asparagus, depending on the specific weed problem and the time of year.
-If infestation levels are mild, early cultivation (prior to spear emergence) can help minimize weed problems.
+Several preplant and postemergence herbicides are available for asparagus, depending on the specific weed problem and the time of year.
+If infestation levels are light, early cultivation (prior to spear emergence) can help reduce weed problems.

-Several asparagus diseases can reduce crop yields, especially fusarium root rot and rust.
-These diseases can be prevented by having a good crop rotation system, soil with good water and air drainage, and by using disease-resistant varieties.
+Several asparagus diseases can reduce crop yields, especially Fusarium root rot and rust.
+These diseases can be prevented by having a good crop rotation system, planting in soil with good water and air drainage, and using disease-resistant varieties.

 Harvest and Storage

-The harvesting period for asparagus is increased gradually from planting to full maturity (5 years).
+The length of time for harvesting asparagus each year increases gradually until the plants reach full maturity (5 years).
+The first year after planting, asparagus can be harvested for about 7 days; the second-year harvest period lasts for about 14 days; the third-year harvest period is about 3 weeks; the fourth-year harvest period is 30 to 36 days; and by year five (when the plants have reached full maturity) the harvest period is approximately 6 to 7 weeks.
+Asparagus spears can be cut with an asparagus knife or snapped off near the soil line.
+Spears are harvested when they reach at least 7 inches in height and have a spear diameter of at least 5_16 inch.
+When growing under seasonal temperatures, asparagus should be harvested every day since spears can increase in length by as much as 2 inches per day.
 Harvesting asparagus when it is greater than 12 inches in length (spear diameter becomes thinner) will reduce the total marketable harvest over the life of the planting.
-The first year after planting, asparagus can be harvested for about 7 days, the second-year harvest period lasts for about 14 days, the third-year harvest period is about 3 weeks, the fourth-year harvest period is 30 to 36 days, and by year five (when the plants have reached full maturity) the harvest period is approximately 6 to 7 weeks.
-Asparagus spears can be cut with an asparagus knife or snapped off near the soil line.
-Spears are harvested when they reach at least 7 inches in height and have a spear diameter of at least 5/16 of an inch.
-When growing under seasonal temperatures, asparagus should be harvested every day since spears can increase in length as much as 2 inches per day.

-Removing field heat from asparagus is critical for extending their shelf life and maintaining a good appearance.
+Proper postharvest handling of asparagus is critical to marketing success.
+You should cool the picked asparagus immediately after harvest to remove field heat and improve shelf life.
 Refrigeration immediately after harvest will help guarantee high quality.
-Asparagus that is maintained at 32 to 36 degrees F and 90 to 95 percent relative humidity will retain good quality for approximately 7 to 14 days.
+Asparagus that is maintained at 32 to 36°F and 90 to 95 percent relative humidity will retain good quality for approximately 7 to 14 days.